antonfirsov/docs/2020/04-Apr/pqmac/pqmac.md

 We used two types of techniques throughout the project to achieve these requirements: Partial Classes and Safe Re-implementation.

 ### Partial Classes
 Many of our classes use platform specific code.
 In such cases we needed to write our own alternatives for Mac.
 Our hope was to minimize these cases.
 We also tried to move a lot of such code into a PAL assembly and hide these details from the rest of the application.
-This was not all ways possible though.
+This was not always possible though.
 In some cases, we also needed to use different APIs for .NET Framework 3.5 and .NET Core.
-One example would be the use of System.Web.Script.Serialization for .NET Framework 3.5 vs the use of System.Text.Json for .NET Core.
+One example would be the use of System.Web.Script.Serialization for .NET Framework 3.5 while using System.Text.Json for .NET Core.

 Eventually, we use partial classes following this pattern in most cases: